current band and bio photos courtesy of David Cupp

 quartets.She picked up the bluegrass style quickly

-scene.
+and with deep understanding.
 Gone Tomorrow loved having her great playing in the mix!
-She plays music and does music therapy.
+She plays old-time fiddle tunes and does music therapy.

 • John Highkin (mandolin)